JesperFischer/Master-thesis/README.md

 │
 ├── README.md                   # Overview of the project.
 │
+├── Shiny app/                  # Directory containing the scripts for the shiny app, that visualizes the joint modeling interactively.
+│   └── ...
+│
 ├── Stanmodels/                 # Directory containing Stan scripts for particular Stan-models used in the Thesis.
 │   └── ...
 │